danielsaidi/SwiftKit/README.md

 ## About SwiftKit

-`SwiftKit` adds extra functionality to `Swift`, like extensions to existing types and completely new utilites and services.
+`SwiftKit` adds extra functionality to `Swift`, like extensions to already existing types as well as completely new utilites, services etc.

 `SwiftKit` is divided into these areas: